-I am a financial economist with both theoretical and empirical research interests.
+I am a financial economist with theoretical and empirical research interests.

-Several projects in corporate finance examine the impact of human capital, collateral constraints, and macroeconomic conditions on financing, risk management, and entrepreneurial activity.
-Another project measures the impact of ownership of firms by diversified institutional investors on product market competition.
+Several projects in corporate and entrepreneurial finance examine the impact of labor relations, collateral constraints, and macroeconomic conditions on financing, risk management, and entrepreneurial activity.

-My papers in financial economics explain why Bayesian agents who are uncertainty about systematic risk exposure learn more about risk-adjusted performance of firms and funds in some states of the market than in others.
+My papers in financial economics explain why Bayesian learners who are uncertain about systematic risk exposure of their investments learn more about risk-adjusted performance of firms and managers in some states of the world than in others.

 An agenda in behavioral finance and asset pricing investigates the role of horizon-dependent risk aversion in financial decision making, asset pricing, and belief formation.

-"Capital Flows in Rational Markets" (with Francesco Franzoni) shows that rational investors who are uncertain about the risk exposure of projects learn more about their value, and therefore reallocate more capital across projects, in times with moderate factor realizations, compared to times with more extreme factor realizations.
+"Performance Measurement with Uncertain Risk Loadings" (with Francesco Franzoni) shows that rational investors who are uncertain about the risk exposure of projects learn more about projects' value, and therefore reallocate more capital across projects, in times with moderate factor realizations, compared to times with more extreme factor realizations.
 The flow-performance relation in the mutual funds sector exhibits the predicted non-monotonic pattern.
-(On the Fall 2013 NBER Asset Pricing program)
+[AFA 2015 Slides] [On the Fall 2013 NBER Asset Pricing program]

-"Up Close It Feels Dangerous: Anxiety in the Face of Risk" (with Thomas Eisenbach) describes the behavior of an agent that is more risk-averse for imminent than for distant risks, derives asset pricing implications, and institutional responses.
-(2013 AFA Meetings Paper)
+"Up Close It Feels Dangerous: Anxiety in the Face of Risk" (with Thomas Eisenbach) describes the behavior of an agent that is more risk-averse for imminent than for distant risks, derives asset pricing implications, and outlines institutional responses.
+[On the 2013 AFA program]

 "Anxiety, Overconfidence, and Excessive Risk Taking" (with Thomas Eisenbach) shows that dynamically inconsistent risk preferences, combined with a possibility to forget, imply overconfidence and excessive risk-taking.

-"Asset Pricing with Horizon-dependent Risk Aversion" (with Marianne Andries and Thomas Eisenbach) develops solution techniques for multi-period general equilibrium asset pricing models with dynamically inconsistent risk preferences and makes new empirical predictions for the term structure of risk premia in equity markets and the market for volatility risk find support in the data.
+"Asset Pricing with Horizon-dependent Risk Aversion" (with Marianne Andries and Thomas Eisenbach) develops solution techniques for multi-period general equilibrium asset pricing models with dynamically inconsistent risk preferences.
+The model's predictions for the term structure of risk premia in equity markets and the market for volatility risk find support in the data.
 [On the Fall 2014 NBER Asset Pricing program]